-An internationally recognized expert on sex crimes prosecutions, Ms. Friel has investigated and supervised complex cases involving sexual assault and harassment, human trafficking, workplace violence, child pornography, internet predators, unlawful surveillance, theft and fraud.
+An internationally recognized expert on sexual assault, Ms. Friel has investigated and supervised complex cases involving sexual assault and harassment, human trafficking, workplace violence, child pornography, internet predators, unlawful surveillance, theft and fraud.
 She has gained a reputation for being incredibly thorough, sensitive and creative in her work, a skilled interviewer and investigator, and someone with great intelligence, experience and good judgment.
 She’s been hailed as a "consummate professional" by many in her field.
 Among her honors: a Lifetime Achievement Award from the Mt.
 Sinai Medical Center Sexual Assault Victims’ Intervention Program; Outstanding Prosecutor of the Year Award from the New York City Alliance Against Sexual Assault; awards for Distinguished Leadership and Outstanding Service from St. Luke’s/Roosevelt Hospital Center.

 She was among the Manhattan prosecutors featured in an acclaimed HBO 2011 documentary, Sex Crimes Unit.
 In 2009, Inside Edition interviewed Ms. Friel for a segment entitled Nightclub Dangers.
 She also appeared in an Emmy-nominated series of educational videos, Clicking with Caution, produced by the New York City Mayor’s Criminal Justice Coordinator’s Office.
-Most recently, she was featured in the March 2013 issue of New York Magazine as one of New York’s Women Leaders in the Law.
+Most recently, she was featured in the March 2013 New York Magazine issue as one of New York’s Women Leaders in the Law.

 Ms. Friel earned a Bachelor of Arts in history from Dartmouth College, graduating cum laude.
 At the University of Virginia School of Law, she finished in the top seven percent of her class and was awarded the Order of the Coif upon receiving her Juris Doctor.